top of page

 My dream...

-is to change the baseline
+is to change the baseline for high-pressure teams

 They already have grit.
 They already know how to push through, perform under pressure, and bounce back after difficult missions, emergencies, and long shifts.